Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 Why Brain Fog Can Make Recovery Harder

-• Makes it harder to follow meal plans
+• Make it harder to follow meal plans

 This creates a cycle: